 This one is really freaking hard.
 Because what signals is Google using to determine if you’re an expert in your field?
 Is it any or all of the following?

 - What do other people say about you online?

 - Whether you have won any awards or written books on the subject?

 - The education and degrees you have?

-It would not surprise me to learn that Google is attempting to assign credibility to authors in YMYL spaces.
-That said, if I were trying to write in a YMYL niche I’d simply follow this guide rather than try to do something crazy (like get a new degree or deepfake positive reviews).
+It would not surprise me to learn that Google attempts to assign credibility to authors in YMYL spaces.
+That said, if I were trying to write in a YMYL niche, I’d simply follow this guide.
+Don’t try to do something crazy (like getting a new degree or faking positive reviews).

 3) Gain a Huge Following